 Co-Author Nicholas Ferenchak concludes: “When we believed it was the old safety-in-numbers concept, that meant we had to figure out how to get more people on bicycles to make a city safer.
 That’s not easy.
 But this research has boiled it down for city planners: create cycling facilities, and you’ll see the impact.”

-At the present time U.S. road deaths average 3,287 a day in the United states.
+At the present time U.S. road deaths sit at around 37,000 a year in the United states.

 This article will now join CI.N’s library of other data that supports a case for pressing for smarter and safer cities.